htcondor/htcondor/src/snaked/README.md

 Updated
 -------

 The command handler must be a generator.
-(For implementation simplicity, the payload isn't set until we're calling the generator the first time;
-this wouldn't be hard to change, if we thought it was a good idea.)

 Config Magic
 ------------